robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 This is not about cheering in favor of Iran or against Israel, it is about recognizing that a civilization -- whether we like them or not -- once developed a Mach 15 ballistic rocket technology and still have a deep knowledge about five thousand years of constructions, isn't a cake to face in a war.

 This lead to the conclusion that with Iran we cannot enjoy the luxury of playing as they were random dudes but accept that they fits into recurrent players as per the games theory definition.
 Which leads to consider the difference between law and justice (cfr. [here](#the-difference-between-law-and-justice))

++

+### The US foreign diplomacy's failure

+Is it surpringin?
+Not at all, because like in the far-west those who do not have a gun or are ready to use it in defending their own self-interests were at the mercy of the others.
+I think that native americans confined to reserves can tell you about it in a pretty convincing way.
+So, the Iran crisis is nothing else than another chapter of the poker-face-as-diplomacy combined with winning-card-or-gun-duel as a universal negotiation strategy.

+Trump saying that Spain will pay double tariff because they did not sign for the military expenditure increase, is a pretty clear example of this posture.
+And again, it is not a Trump fault, instead thanks to Trump finally we see in plain view what it was the US foreign posture since Wolfowitz doctrine has been officially adopted (1992).
+Trump might wish to replace the doctrine but I would not succeed unless he clearly shows what Wolfowitz idea is working in the real-world.

+We all, need to expose how much wrong things are before asking others to accepting to change them.
+False.
+Nobody requires an authorisation to change wrong things not even others people acceptance.
+Within the above conceptual framework, anyone who have the power to do a change, they are automagically authorised.
+In a world of lies, doing is the most revolutionary of oddities.
+However, Trump is a US president and he still need to create the proper condition to defend his decision in front of the Congress and his nation.

 <!--